What makes CoreCivic Inc. (CXW) Stock unique?

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of CoreCivic Inc. (NYSE:CXW) dipped -0.56% to close Friday’s market session at $8.86, lower as compared to yesterday’s close.
-The stock price fluctuated between $8.7931 and $9.00 throughout the trading session with the volume trading being 730020 shares, which represented a significant variation when compared to the three months average volume of 1.01 million shares.
-The firm’s stock price fluctuated -3.80% within the last five trades and -3.49% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -25.36% in the last 6 months and -16.10% was subtracted to its value over the previous 3 months.
-CXW stock is trading at a margin of -0.32%, -2.55% and -13.08% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of CoreCivic Inc. (NYSE:CXW) raised 1.59% to close Wednesday’s market session at $8.95, higher as compared to yesterday’s close.
+The stock price fluctuated between $8.73 and $9.01 throughout the trading session with the volume trading being 979485 shares, which represented a significant variation when compared to the three months average volume of 996.60K shares.
+The firm’s stock price fluctuated 0.56% within the last five trades and 5.05% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -26.46% in the last 6 months and -11.74% was subtracted to its value over the previous 3 months.
+CXW stock is trading at a margin of 0.95%, -1.15% and -12.06% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now